aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Time Series Forecasting
 =======================

-FEDOT allows you to automate machine learning pipeline design for time series forecasting.
+FEDOT allows you to automate machine learning pipeline design for time-series forecasting.
-To extract features FEDOT uses lagged transformation (windowing method) which allows to represent time-series as trajectory matrix.
+To extract features FEDOT uses lagged transformation (windowing method) which allows to represent time-series as trajectory matrix and apply regression methods for forecasting.
 Therefore not only specific models for time series forecasting (such as ARIMA and AR) can be used but also any machine learning method (knn, decision tree, etc.).
 Time-series specific preprocessing methods, like moving average smoothing or Gaussian smoothing are used as well.